MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-firewall-policy.md

 >
 > Profiles for this new platform use the settings format as found in the Settings Catalog.
 Each new profile template for this new platform includes the same settings as the older profile template it replaces.
 With this change you can no longer create new versions of the old profiles.
 Your existing instances of the old profile remain available to use and edit.

-- **Windows Firewall** – Configure settings for Windows Defender Firewall with Advanced Security.
-Windows Defender Firewall provides host-based, two-way network traffic filtering for a device and can block unauthorized network traffic flowing into or out of the local device.
+- **Windows Firewall** – Configure settings for Windows Firewall with Advanced Security.
+Windows Firewall provides host-based, two-way network traffic filtering for a device and can block unauthorized network traffic flowing into or out of the local device.

 - **Windows Firewall rules** - Define granular Firewall rules, including specific ports, protocols, applications and networks, and to allow or block network traffic.
 Each instance of this profile supports up to 150 custom rules.